Observable signature of magnetic tidal coupling in hierarchical triple systems: Introduction

 The new resonances that we find generalize the previously found {\it precession resonances} between the frequencies of the orbit around the SMBH and the precession frequency of the compact binary.
 These were first studied in \cite{Kuntz:2021hhm} using a post-Newtonian (PN) approach, in which the components of the triple system were treated as point particles and evolved under Newtonian ($0$PN) dynamics.
 This analysis was extended in Ref.~\cite{Cocco:2025adu} to include strong-gravity electric tidal fields, by retaining a $0$PN description for the compact binary while modeling its interaction with the SMBH relativistically through quadrupolar electric tidal moments~\cite{PoissonVlasov}, with the SMBH described by a Schwarzschild spacetime.
 The main result of Ref.~\cite{Cocco:2025adu} is that incorporating strong-gravity effects on the electric tidal fields enriches the resonance spectrum, as the multiple fundamental frequencies of the outer motion in curved spacetime enter the resonance condition.
 The resonance condition derived in Ref.~\cite{Cocco:2025adu} takes the form

-where $\Omega_{\hat{r}}$ is the angular frequency associated with the radial motion of the outer orbit and $\Omega_{\hat{\Psi}}$ is the angular frequency associated with the orientation of the local inertial frame of the inner binary \cite{van_de_Meent_2020, Bini_2016,Schmidt_2002,Fujita_2009,Hinderer_2008}.
+where $\dot\gamma$ is the precession frequency of the compact binary, $\Omega_{\hat{r}}$ is the angular frequency associated with the radial motion of the outer orbit and $\Omega_{\hat{\Psi}}$ is the angular frequency associated with the orientation of the local inertial frame of the binary system \cite{van_de_Meent_2020, Bini_2016,Schmidt_2002,Fujita_2009,Hinderer_2008}.
 For quadrupolar electric tidal moments, the corresponding mode index is $q=2$.

 In this work, we incorporate a $0.5$PN-order coupling between the quadrupolar magnetic tidal moments induced by the SMBH and the compact binary.
 This coupling gives rise to additional resonances beyond those produced by the quadrupolar electric tidal moments.
 The odd-parity nature of the magnetic tidal field, reflected in its coupling to the binary dynamics, enforces $q = 1$ in the resonance condition~(Eq.~\eqref{eq:intro}).
-The resulting magnetic resonances generate additional jumps in the eccentricity of the inner binary, significantly altering its evolution relative to Ref.~\cite{Cocco:2025adu}.
+The resulting magnetic resonances generate additional jumps in the eccentricity of the binary system, significantly altering its evolution relative to Ref.~\cite{Cocco:2025adu}.
 These resonances therefore provide a distinct observational signature of the magnetic tidal coupling between the compact binary and the SMBH.

 The magnetic tidal resonances identified in this work require a compact binary on a close orbit around a SMBH.
 Such hierarchical triple systems are expected to form in dense galactic nuclei, which host SMBHs and a high density of stellar remnants, including compact-object binaries.
 These binaries may arise through dynamical interactions~\cite{OLeary:2008myb,Samsing:2017rat} or be captured by the gravitational potential of the SMBH~\cite{Hopman:2006qr}.
 In active galactic nuclei (AGNs), migration traps can further enhance the formation and long-term survival of tight compact-object binaries near the central SMBH~\cite{Bellovary:2015ifg,Secunda:2020mhd,Peng_Chen,Tagawa_2020}.